 Increasing plants is one of the most interesting and rewarding aspects of gardening.
 Nature’s usual method is by means of seed, but in many instances, cultivated plants do not come true from seed, therefore to perpetuate particularly desirable plants, it may be necessary and quicker, to propagate vegetatively, that is by division, suckers, cuttings, layering (including aerial layering) and budding.

 For details of propagation by seed see Seed sowing.

 Certain orchids, such as cymbidiums, cattleyas and miltonias may also be increased by careful division.
-This is a major operation in a plant’s life and naturally some care and attention is necessary so far as watering and shading are concerned, until they have developed a good new root system to sustain themselves.
+This is a major operation in a plant’s life and naturally, some care and attention are necessary so far as watering and shading are concerned, until they have developed a good new root system to sustain themselves.

 Camellias are frequently increased by means of leaf-bud cuttings, which are similar, except that the leaf is taken from the current year’s growth, complete with a plump, dormant bud with a small

 piece of stem wood attached.
 Such leaves are inserted in sharp, moist sand in pots or in a propagating frame in March in gentle heat.
 With the aid of mist propagation it is possible to deal with much larger numbers of cuttings over a longer period and the percentage that root is usually greater.